nrinaudo/scala-best-practices/src/main/mdoc/_warming_up/checking_for_odd.md

 > When checking whether a number is odd, always use `x % 2 != 0` rather than the more common `x % 2 == 1`.

+Note that, unlike most rules here, this one is not Scala specific.

 # Reason

 There are odd numbers whose division by 2 has a remainder that's not 1: